 II.5.
-Pretest & Revise Questions (Tue Feb 22)
+Pretest & Revise Questions (Tue Feb 22) Beginning of 7th week

 - N. Pretest of a revised version of your questionnaire (or observation protocol) on a group of possible respondents/units. - O. Report on the specification of and results from the pretest, and any redesign of the questionnaire (or observation protocol) that may be required.